-Application Note 5 The TSF data (data created by and for the TOE, that might affect the operation of the TOE; cf. [R16], section 92) comprise (but are not limited to) the initialization key, the pre-personalization key, the personalization key, and the Basic Access Control key.
+Application Note 5 The TSF data (data created by and for the TOE, that might affect the operation of the TOE; cf. [R8], section 92) comprise (but are not limited to) the prepersonalization key, the personalization key, and the Basic Access Control key.

-Application Note 6 This security target distinguishes between the Personalization Agent as an entity known to the TOE and the Document Signer as an entity in the TOE IT environment signing the Document Security Object as described in [R21] and [R23].
+Application Note 6 This security target distinguishes between the Personalization Agent as an entity known to the TOE and the Document Signer as an entity in the TOE IT environment signing the Document Security Object as described in [R28] and [R30].
 This approach allows but does not enforce the separation of these roles.